dhana2k14/Sentiment_analysis_report_automation/reports/automation/Readme.md

 # Gramex

 Gramex is a low-code data solutions platform: a fast way to build data-based web apps with less code.
+Gramex is a python library, written and maintained by Gramener.

 More details about Gramex can be found at https://gramener.com/gramex

-## Instructions
+# Instructions
----

 1. Install [Gramex](https://learn.gramener.com/guide/#conda-install/) library in your environment
 2. It is required to keep source data file, base template and YAML script that is used by Gramex in one folder
 3. After successful run **output.pptx** file is created in the same project folder